Learn about the value of machine learning to predictive lead scoring and how Intelliarts has built a predictive model for lead scoring in insurance

 Overall, the lead scoring system removes any guesswork from lead scoring and prevents wasting business resources.

 According to Gartner, 70% of leads get lost because of poor follow-up.
-And every lost lead equals a lost opportunity in insurance sales.
+And every lost lead equals a missed opportunity in insurance sales.
 Still, an insurance company can attract hundreds of leads coming from different sources daily.
 How should you prioritize them?

-Are you also tired of wasting time and money on unsuccessful insurance calls?
+Are you also tired of wasting time and money on unsuccessful insurance cold calls?
 Reach out to our expert Intelliarts team to implement predictive lead scoring and bring your sales effort in insurance to a new level.